5 Tips for Underwater Photography with a GoPro

 5. Use a Housing for Split-Level Photography

 Split-level imagery is a way to help give an image context and tell a story.
 To create the effect, use an underwater housing with a convex dome and then place the dome half-in and half-out of the water.
 By doing so you get to observe both the underwater world and the terrestrial world.
 I use a housing by GoPole to create split-level images capturing the streams and local salmon runs of Alaska.
 You can use this technique anywhere to create compelling images.
-You can create split-level images by hand-holding the camera or using a tripod as I mentioned earlier.The Takeaway
+You can create split-level images by hand-holding the camera or using a tripod as I mentioned earlier..jpg?resize=600%2C600&ssl=1)

 I want to reiterate that I’m not an expert at underwater photography.
 But I’ve enjoyed extending my capabilities and skills to that realm.
 The GoPro is a fun way to learn underwater photography techniques without breaking the bank.
 And since GoPros are naturally waterproof, the likelihood of destroying gear is lowered substantially.As I like to say, “pixels are cheap,” so I hope you make a lot of pixels while shooting photographs underwater with your GoPro.